Moremi Game Reserve Camping and Self-Drive Safari

 Yellow-billed hornbills enjoying their reflection in the windscreen at South Gate Rest Camp ©Lifejourney4two

-Watch out for baboons and vervet monkeys.
+Watch out for baboons and vervet monkeys in the camps.
 A very cheeky vervet monkey stole a bag of lettuce and sat on the tree nearby, happily munching his way through the pack.

 Vervet-monkey-in-tree eating lettuce at South gate camp